jupyter-book/mystmd/docs/contribute-add-feature.md

   }
 };
 ```

-In order to determine what should our `run` function should do, we must understand how MyST documents are built.
+This defines a simple role called `word-count` that doesn't do anything!
+In order to determine what should our `run` function _should_ do, we must understand how MyST documents are built.
 MyST generates a website or article from a MyST Markdown file in roughly three phases, shown in the diagram below.
 :::{mermaid}

 graph LR;